 Wool is usually the go-to material for base layers (merino wool is especially great), but if you're like me and are allergic to wool on your bare skin, then I recommend getting a set of Terramar Hottotties.
 I have their and a pair of their , and wore them almost every day in Norway.
 (They also make , which are another great non-wool alternative.)

 I especially love the turtleneck – it fits great, is nice and long, and did not get smelly at all even after I wore it daily for almost a week.
 I paired my turtleneck with a North Face fleece (the is my current favorite) for a super warm base layer.

 Waterproof top layer

 You'll want good outerwear, too.
-I have a pair of that I LOVE, and also have a long, (the Aeliana) that is a great winter go-to.
+I have a pair of that I LOVE, and also have a long, that is a great winter go-to.
 All of this over my base layers kept me nice and warm.

 I went to Norway prepared with two different pairs of boots – one for just walking around, and one for doing serious outdoor activities.
 My walking around boots are , while I love for outdoor activities since they have better support.
 Both do a good job of keeping your feet warm.

 *A note on boots: You may want to buy at least a half-size bigger than you normally wear to accommodate for thick socks AND to make sure your toes have room to move.
 The tighter your boots are, the faster circulation to your feet gets cut off – and the sooner your feet will get cold.

 Another thing to ensure warm feet is to have a good pair of socks.
 I got some for this trip, which are true to their name – SO warm!
 These socks are super thick and super soft on the inside.
 My toes never once felt cold, and I highly recommend these for any winter activity.